mocsa/x52msfsout/README.md

 - `xmlconfig` Mandatory!
 Tells the program which XML config file to use (you can have different files for different aircrafts).
 The XML files are not opened automatically based on the aircraft’s name like in X52LuaOut.
 - `joystick` is an integer number which is the ID of your X52 joystick in MSFS.
 MSFS does not provide a way to find out your joystick’s ID automatically.
 This number can change depending on how many peripherals you have connected.
 Start with 0 and then go up from there until your button presses are registered in `x52msfsout_log.txt`.

+# Contributing

+Since I’m not very experienced in Lua or C++, your help is much appreciated.
+The task is to rewrite the X52LuaOut script (written in Lua) into C++ using SimConnect and WASimCommander.
+The good news is the program’s skeleton is ready.
+You don’t have to start from scratch.
+The aim is to support X52LuaOut XML config files with minimal modifications.

 ## Development environment

 The project was created using Visual Studio 2022.

-To compile it yourself, you will need the SimConnect SDK, the [fmt lib](https://github.com/fmtlib/fmt/), and the Boost headers.
+To compile it yourself, you will need the SimConnect SDK, the [fmt lib](https://github.com/fmtlib/fmt/), the [WASimCommander_SDK-v1.2.0.0](https://github.com/mpaperno/WASimCommander/) and the Boost headers.
 If you need help setting up your dev environment, open an Issue and I can hopefully help.

 ## Architecture